The Wonder of It All

 Dress Code & What to pack

 To respect and support our collective energy of practice, we ask everyone to wear modest, loose-fitting clothes at all times.
 Please wear only clothes that fully cover your shoulders, chest, back, arms (to the elbow) and legs past the knees.
-Women may find a light shawl handy.
+You may find a light shawl handy.
 Please do not wear shorts, hot pants, tank tops, short dresses and so on.
 If your clothing is too revealing, you may not be able to enter the Meditation Halls.
 These are sacred spaces.
 Bring layers and comfortable clothing for sitting.

 Suggestions on what to bring: